soishx/eileens-vault/content/01-Basics.md

 ## Iteration 循环
 ### While Loops
-- executes instructions repeatedly while the condition is true
+- executes statements repeatedly while the condition is true
 - avoid infinite loops
 - the **return statement** inside an iteration statement will **halt the loop** and exit the method or constructor